Team-RADDISH/ParticleDA-UseCases/NektarDriftwave/README.md

 ## Installation

-To set up a Julia environment with all the direct Julia dependencies for the example installed, from the `NektarDriftwave` directory in a local clone of this repository run
+To install the `NektarDriftwave` package and its dependencies in a Julia environment run

 ```
-julia --project=. -e `using Pkg; Pkg.instantiate()`
+julia `using Pkg; Pkg.add(url="https://github.com/Team-RADDISH/ParticleDA-UseCases", subdir="NektarDriftwave")`
 ```

 ## Known issues